bottlerocket-os/bottlerocket/workspaces/api/README.md

-# Thar API system
+# Bottlerocket API system

-This document describes the Thar API system.
+This document describes the Bottlerocket API system.

 In the [Background](#background) section, the API system's components are described in the order in which they start, so it's a handy reference for the boot process.